telerik/xaml-docs/controls/radgridview/filtering/icolumn-filter-descriptors.md

 #### __C#__

 {{region cs-radgridview-filtering-icolumn-filter-descriptors_2}}

-    GridViewColumn cityColumn = this.playersGrid.Columns["City"];
+	GridViewColumn cityColumn2 = this.playersGrid.Columns["City"];
 	// Getting it from the property will create it and associate it with its column automatically.
-    IColumnFilterDescriptor columnDescriptor = cityColumn.ColumnFilterDescriptor;
+	IColumnFilterDescriptor columnDescriptor2 = cityColumn2.ColumnFilterDescriptor;
-    columnDescriptor.SuspendNotifications();
+	columnDescriptor2.SuspendNotifications();
-    columnDescriptor.FieldFilter.Filter1.Operator = FilterOperator.IsEqualTo;
+	columnDescriptor2.FieldFilter.Filter1.Operator = FilterOperator.IsEqualTo;
-    columnDescriptor.FieldFilter.Filter1.Value = "Berlin";
+	columnDescriptor2.FieldFilter.Filter1.Value = "Berlin";
-    columnDescriptor.FieldFilter.LogicalOperator = FilterCompositionLogicalOperator.Or;
+	columnDescriptor2.FieldFilter.LogicalOperator = FilterCompositionLogicalOperator.Or;
-    columnDescriptor.FieldFilter.Filter2.Operator = FilterOperator.IsEqualTo;
+	columnDescriptor2.FieldFilter.Filter2.Operator = FilterOperator.IsEqualTo;
-    columnDescriptor.FieldFilter.Filter2.Value = "Aachen";
+	columnDescriptor2.FieldFilter.Filter2.Value = "Aachen";
-    columnDescriptor.ResumeNotifications();
+	columnDescriptor2.ResumeNotifications();
 	// There is no need to manually add the column filter to this.radGridView.FilterDescriptors
 	// When the column filter is activated/deactivated it is automatically added/removed to this collection.
 {{endregion}}

 #### __VB.NET__

 {{region vb-radgridview-filtering-icolumn-filter-descriptors_3}}

-    Dim cityColumn As GridViewColumn = Me.playersGrid.Columns("City")
+	Dim cityColumn2 As GridViewColumn = Me.playersGrid.Columns("City")
-    ' Getting it from the property will create it and associate it with its column automatically.'
+	' Getting it from the property will create it and associate it with its column automatically.
-    Dim columnDescriptor As IColumnFilterDescriptor = cityColumn.ColumnFilterDescriptor
+	Dim columnDescriptor2 As IColumnFilterDescriptor = cityColumn2.ColumnFilterDescriptor
-    columnDescriptor.SuspendNotifications()
+	columnDescriptor2.SuspendNotifications()
-    columnDescriptor.FieldFilter.Filter1.[Operator] = FilterOperator.IsEqualTo
+	columnDescriptor2.FieldFilter.Filter1.[Operator] = FilterOperator.IsEqualTo
-    columnDescriptor.FieldFilter.Filter1.Value = "Berlin"
+	columnDescriptor2.FieldFilter.Filter1.Value = "Berlin"
-    columnDescriptor.FieldFilter.LogicalOperator = FilterCompositionLogicalOperator.[Or]
+	columnDescriptor2.FieldFilter.LogicalOperator = FilterCompositionLogicalOperator.[Or]
-    columnDescriptor.FieldFilter.Filter2.[Operator] = FilterOperator.IsEqualTo
+	columnDescriptor2.FieldFilter.Filter2.[Operator] = FilterOperator.IsEqualTo
-    columnDescriptor.FieldFilter.Filter2.Value = "Aachen"
+	columnDescriptor2.FieldFilter.Filter2.Value = "Aachen"
-    columnDescriptor.ResumeNotifications()
+	columnDescriptor2.ResumeNotifications()
-    ' There is no need to manually add the column filter to this.radGridView.FilterDescriptors' ' When the column filter is activated/deactivated it is automatically added/removed to this collection.'
+	' There is no need to manually add the column filter to this.radGridView.FilterDescriptors ' When the column filter is activated/deactivated it is automatically added/removed to this collection.
 {{endregion}}

 The data is filtered by the "City" column and only these data items are displayed, which have their City equal to Berlin or Aachen.